 For the roughly 15 percent of kids in the district who don't have access to the Internet, Delphi schools try to provide assignments on paper in anticipation of a snow day.
-But there's also the issue of troubleshooting each student's tech, teacher Brian Tonsoni says.
+But there's also the issue of troubleshooting each student's tech, Brian Tonsoni says.

 But tech issues aside, it's clear Tonsoni's seniors like the modern approach to learning.
 It caters to the way they already consume information — and it means they don't have to make up as many days as they wait for summer vacation.